 It’s not the prettiest display in your nursery, but it’s an easy solution that often works!

 2. Lower the Mattress to the Ground

-I’m assuming that you’ve already lowered the mattress as much as you can in the crib.
-If it won’t go any lower, you can take the springs out of the bottom part of the crib and lower the mattress all the way to the ground.
+I’m assuming that you’ve already lowered the mattress to the lowest setting you can in the crib.
+If your toddler is climbing out even on the lowest setting, you can take the springs out of the bottom part of the crib and lower the mattress all the way to the ground.
 This just makes for a really low bed.

 For some cribs this works really well, and for others you have to get a little creative.
 When we did this with our crib it left a gap in between the bottom of the crib and the mattress.

 My daughter could have easily gotten stuck in between that gap (which to me was worse than any climbing-out-of-the-crib-injuries we would have).
 We used a thick play mat under the bottom of the mattress to give it a little height and close that gap.